yanmarques/badcat/docs/Pupy.md

 This ELF shared library file is extremely important, it holds Tor and badcat code.
 Such file must be copied to two places:

 1. The directory where Pupy will be built.
 As you may already know, Pupy first build the executable (elf, exe, apk, etc) with a dummy string to be replaced with actual Python code later.
-This such build will our next step.
+This such build will be our next step.
 2. Where you will run the resulting executable.
 As you may already know, the executable needs the shared library to run, remember this is a POC, ideally it should not need to carry the shared library to everywhere you need to run.

-Sooo, copy `libbadcat_pupy.so` shared library to `pupy/client/sources-linux`.
+Sooo, copy the `libbadcat_pupy.so` shared library to `pupy/client/sources-linux`.

 ### 5. Build Pupy Linux Executable